C*-algebras and Equivalences for C*-correspondences: Introduction

 Williams' notions of shift equivalence carry over to the class of C*- correspondences if one replaces in the above definitions the matrices $E$ and $F$ with C*-correspondences and the multiplication of matrices with the internal tensor product.
 (See Section \ref{S:rel} for the precise definitions.)
-This introduces three notions of relation between $\ca$-correspondences, which will be denoted again as $\sse ,\tsse$ and $\se$.
+This introduces three notions of a relation between $\ca$-correspondences, which will be denoted again as $\sse ,\tsse$ and $\se$.
 There exists also a fourth equivalence relation, named \textit{strong Morita equivalence} (symb. $\sme$), which generalizes the concept of unitary conjugacy for matrices to the realm of $\ca$-correspondences.

-The concept of strong Morita equivalence for $\ca$-correspondences was first developed and studied by Abadie, Eilers and Exel \cite{AbaEilEx98} and Muhly and Solel \cite{MuhSol00}.
-Among others these authors show that if $E \sme F$ then the associated Cuntz-Pimsner algebras $\O_E$ and $\O_F$ are (strong) Morita equivalent as well.
-The notion of elementary and strong shift equivalence for $\ca$-correspondences was first studied by Muhly, Tomforde and Pask \cite{MuPasTom08}.
+The concept of strong Morita equivalence for $\ca$-correspondences was first developed and studied by Abadie, Eilers and Exel \cite{AEE98}, and Muhly and Solel \cite{MuhSol00}.
+Among other results these authors show that if $E \sme F$ then the associated Cuntz-Pimsner algebras $\O_E$ and $\O_F$ are (strong) Morita equivalent as well.
+The notion of elementary and strong shift equivalence for $\ca$-correspondences was first studied by Muhly, Pask and Tomforde \cite{MPT08}.
 These authors also prove that strong shift equivalence of $\ca$-correspondences implies the Morita equivalence of the associated Cuntz-Pimsner algebras, thus extending classical results of Cuntz and Krieger \cite{CunKri80}, Bates \cite{Bat02} and Drinen and Sieben \cite{DriSie01} for graph $\ca$-algebras.
-In their study of strong shift equivalence Muhly, Tomforde and Pask \cite{MuPasTom08} raise two conjectures, which turn out to be important for the further development of the theory \cite[Remark 5.5]{MuPasTom08}:
+In their study of strong shift equivalence Muhly, Pask and Tomforde \cite{MPT08} raise two conjectures, which turn out to be important for the further development of the theory \cite[Remark 5.5]{MPT08}:

-\begin{quote} \textbf{Conjecture 1}.
-Let $E$ and $F$ be two non-degenerate, regular $\ca$-correspondences and let $E_\infty$ and $F_\infty$ be their associated Pimsner dilations.
+\begin{quote} \textbf{Conjecture 1.} Let $E$ and $F$ be two non-degenerate, regular $\ca$-correspondences and let $E_\infty$ and $F_\infty$ be their associated Pimsner dilations.
 If $E \tsse F$, then $E_\infty \sme F_\infty$.

-\textbf{Conjecture 2}.
-Let $E$ and $F$ be two non-degenerate, regular $\ca$-correspondences and let $E_\infty$ and $F_\infty$ be their associated Pimsner dilations.
+\textbf{Conjecture 2.} Let $E$ and $F$ be two non-degenerate, regular $\ca$-correspondences and let $E_\infty$ and $F_\infty$ be their associated Pimsner dilations.
 If $E_\infty \sme F_\infty$, then $E \tsse F$. \end{quote}